 5. Make sure the other person isn't enabling you, too

-“Sometimes, two people enable each other, which is codependency,” says Dr. Daramus.
-“Ask yourself if you have any bad habits or emotional issues that they encourage: When your friend gets embarrassingly drunk at brunch, do you get emotional satisfaction out of being the caretaker or the ‘real grown-up’?”
+"Sometimes, two people enable each other, which is codependency [in relationships]," says Dr. Daramus.
+"Ask yourself if you have any bad habits or emotional issues that they encourage: When your friend gets embarrassingly drunk at brunch, do you get emotional satisfaction out of being the caretaker or the 'real grown-up'?"
 If you have that dynamic with multiple people in your life, she adds, they might be enabling a negative pattern of yours.
-If you’re lending money to more than one person, for example, you may need to look at your own behavior more so than that of the borrowers.
+If you're lending money to more than one person, for example, you may need to look at your own behavior more so than that of the borrowers.

 6. Seek professional help